brooks-eco/scaling-framework/README.md

 This framework is a Python code library developed as a small research project within the [Flow-MER project](https://www.flow-mer.org.au/).

-The framework enables users to:
+The framework is used to:

 - Aggregate fine-resolution ecological data to larger, management-relevant scales
-- Maintain ecological meaning through appropriate weighting schemes
-- Handle complex spatial hierarchies common in landscape ecology
-- Ensure statistical rigor in the calculation of weighted metrics that summarize larger areas from smaller-scale building blocks
+- Facilitate repeatability in the calculation of weighted metrics that summarize larger areas from smaller-scale building blocks

 ---